 Students will study general strategies for teaching students ages 3 through 21.
 Areas to be included are: planning for instruction; questioning, probing, and reinforcement skills; classroom management theories and techniques; observational, clinical and peer teaching skills.
-(10-20 hrs.
-Clinical)
+10-20 hours clinical/field experience required

-EDU 202 INTERMEDIATE FIELD EXPERIENCE
+EDU 202 INTERMEDIATE FIELD EXPERIENCE Zero credit hours

 Prerequisites: EDU 101, 102, 103, 104; PSY 100 (or PSY 110), PSY 205.
-May be taken concurrently: EDU 201 approved by the Division of Education.
-(F.E. - 30 hrs.)
+May be taken concurrently: EDU 201

 This experience is an intensive, full-day experience in an early childhood, middle childhood, or adolescent setting.
-Minimum time: 30 hours in an academic setting pre-
+Minimum time: 30 hours in an academic setting preapproved by the Division of Education.